zopefoundation/z3c.contents/src/z3c/contents/README.txt

   >>> setupFormDefaults()

 And we need to configure our contents.pt template for the ContentsPage.
 We also configure the template for the search sub form here too.
+And we make sure the configuration is applied to the global site manager, to avoid problems with unpicklable z3c:template adapters.

   >>> import os
   >>> import sys
   >>> from zope.configuration import xmlconfig
+  >>> from zope.component.hooks import setSite, getSite
+  >>> site = getSite()
+  >>> setSite(None)
   >>> import z3c.template
   >>> context = xmlconfig.file('meta.zcml', z3c.template)
   >>> contentsTemplate = os.path.join(os.path.dirname(z3c.contents.__file__),